albertoclarit/openshift-jenkins-docker-slave/README.md

       label 'docker-slave'
     }

->   You may need to re-deploy Jenkins (_bounce it_) because it only looks for
+>   You may need to re-deploy Jenkins (_bounce its Pod_) because it only looks
-    slave-based image streams once, during initialisation.
+    for slave-based image streams once, during initialisation.
 So, if you add a slave stream after jenkins was started it'll need to be restarted.
+When the image stream has been recognised you should find it on the `Jenkins -> Manage Jenkins -> Configure System` page as a new image (with your chosen Name) in the `Kubernetes` section.

->   At the moment I have not solved the `how to actually run docker commands`
+>   At the moment I have not solved the _how to actually run docker commands_
     in the container - when I do I'll update this section of the README.

 ---